danielkucera/esp-arduino-ebus/README.md

 - Pattern-recognized messages can be forwarded via MQTT.
 - Reading the value of a stored command via MQTT.
 - Writing a value using a stored command via MQTT.
+- Home Assistant auto discovery is available for some types.

 ## Structure of the internal command store
 For an example of how to install a command via MQTT, see `Inserting (Installing) of new commands`.